dapak2002/programming-languages-2022/assignment-1.md

 - Read carefully my general notes on [assignments](assignments.md).
 - If you work alone, in the repo you use for the report, make a folder `Assignment1` with subfolders `Part1` and `Part2`.
 - If you work in a group (up to 2 people), make a private repo for the group, and a folder `Assignment1` with subfolders `Part1` and `Part2`.
+- **Do not rename functions.** I will test your programs using the names of the functions as specified.

 ## Proper use of git will be taken into account for grading